noetl/noetl/docs/simple/steps/python.md

   ```

 Tips
-- Keep code side-effect free; use dedicated steps for I/O.
+- Keep code side-effect free; use dedicated steps for I/O
-- Raise ValueError with clear messages for invalid inputs to produce useful logs.
+- Raise ValueError with clear messages for invalid inputs to produce useful logs
+- All step fields (data, assert, save, etc.) are supported in workbook tasks